 Francis established his private practice in 2003 providing a counselling/therapy service to adults and adolescents.
 He describes himself as an ‘integrative’ therapist, integrating a number of different models of therapy tailored to each individual client.
 The main threads within his work, however, are humanistic and cognitive behaviour therapies.
 The vast majority of his clients self-refer through ‘word of mouth’ but he also receives referrals from GPs, nursing staff, Dietitions/Nutritionists, ‘Employee Assistance Providers’ (EAPs), and Departments of Psychiatry.
 Francis has previously worked in Primary Care within the HSE as a counsellor/therapist.

-He now works on a part-time basis as a therapist at The Dundalk Institute of Technology as well as operating his private practice.
+He now works on a part-time basis as a therapist at a higher education institute as well as operating his private practice.
 Among other presenting issues, Francis specialises in supporting individuals in the wake of their partner’s attempted suicide.

 Phone Francis on 087 9736417 (Mon to Fri) or use this form to drop him an email.